 From 1800 to 1808 Draped Bust Half Cents were issued and Classic Head Half Cents were made from 1809 to 1836.
 Finally Braided Hair Half Cents were introduced in 1840 and made till 1857 when the coinage of Half Cents was permanently discontinued.
 All Half Cents were minted in Philadelphia and are scarce!

-Well detailed with pleasing medium brown surfaces.
+Well detailed with attractive warm brown surfaces.

-Solid detail with pleasing medium brown surfaces.
+Solid detail with pleasing warm brown surfaces.